-'''

 setmqweb properties -k httpHost -v hostname

-'''

 Where hostname specifies the IP address, domain name server (DNS) host name with domain name suffix, or the DNS host name of the server where IBM MQ is installed.
-Use an asterisk, \, in double quotation marks, to specify all available network interfaces, as shown in the following example:
+Use an asterisk, , in double quotation marks, to specify all available network interfaces, as shown in the following example:

-'''

 setmqweb properties -k httpHost -v ""

-'''

-- If no queue managers are displayed in the local queue manager widget in the IBM MQ Console, check that you have queue managers on the same host as the mqweb server that can be managed by the IBM MQ Console. - Only queue managers in the same installation as the mqweb server are listed in the IBM MQ Console. - Z/OS On z/OS, only queue managers that have been started at the same version as the mqweb server since the last IPL are listed in the IBM MQ Console. - If you are still experiencing problems, the mqweb server started task might not be configured correctly, or there might be a problem with the IBM MQ Unix System Services Web Components installation files.
+- If no queue managers are displayed in the local queue manager widget in the IBM MQ Console, check that you have queue managers on the same host as the mqweb server that can be managed by the IBM MQ Console. - ALW Only queue managers in the same installation as the mqweb server are listed in the IBM MQ Console. - z/OS On z/OS, only queue managers that have been started at the same version as the mqweb server since the last IPL are listed in the IBM MQ Console. - V 9.2.4 If messages are being truncated when browsing queues, you will need to adjust a combination of mqConsoleMaxMsgCharsToDisplay and mqConsoleMaxMsgRequestSize fields.
+It is possible to adjust these using the setmqweb command. - Z/OS If you are still experiencing problems, the mqweb server started task might not be configured correctly, or there might be a problem with the IBM MQ for z/OS UNIX System Services Web Components installation files.